-Filtering messages
+Filtering messages:

 It is advised to use the simplest filters when filtering incoming messages.
 If a message can be filtered with several types of filters, check the measured data.
-For example, if a message is filtered with a regexp, the performance of syslog-ng can drop down to 55-60% of the original performance level.
-Whereas if the tag or facility filters are used, there is no decrease in performance.
+For example, if a message is filtered with a regexp, the performance of syslog-ng can drop down to 85% of the original performance level.
+Whereas if the tag or facility filters are used, the decrease in performance is between 1-5%.